-When a meeting is a recurring meeting in series, a Meeting History icon will display on the lower right-hand side of the Docket workspace.
-When you click on the Meeting History icon, your workspace view will drop down to the previous meeting in you recurring series.
+When a meeting is recurring, a Meeting History icon will display on the lower right-hand side of the Docket workspace.
+When you click on the Meeting History icon, your workspace view will drop down to the previous meeting in your recurring series.
 The previous meeting's date will appear above the header.
 To navigate to the meeting within Docket, click the Open Meeting button to the right of the header.

 If there was a break in the meeting series due to a cancelled meeting or no notes being taken, that cancelled meeting will not have any history to display.
 For example, if this meeting is the forth in the series but no notes were taken in the third meeting, Docket will display history for the first and second meeting and not have any to show for the third meeting.

 After notes are taken, the last thing to do is share them!
 Use the Share Recap button to distribute the notes to all meeting guests.
 For more information, see the article on how to Share a Docket Recap.